All Episodes

 Because the Saddam verdict is not what they wanted.

-They don't like the hanging, they're afraid of the political results.
+They're afraid of the political results.

-It won't mean anything to Okay, then why are you worried about it?
+Okay, then why are you worried about it?

-I'll tell you it just on the face of it, just with the basic news that's attached to this.
+I'll tell you, just on the face of it, just with the basic news that's attached to this, it establishes that there was a worthwhile reason to rid this place of the guy.

-It it scares the Democrats all to hell.
+At that elementary level of this, it scares the Democrats all to hell.

-You think I'm no, I'm not making it up.
+You think I'm, no, I'm not making it up.

-It's a UK telegraph.
+It's the UK Telegraph.

-Thousands of Iraqis sang, danced, and unleashed celebratory bursts of gunfire yesterday, as Hussein finally faced the consequences of his tyrannical rule in a Baghdad courtroom.
+Thousands of Iraqis sang, danced, and unleashed celebratory bursts of gunfire yesterday as Hussein finally faced the consequences of his tyrannical rule in a Baghdad courtroom.

 At the conclusion of his 13-month trial, the former dictator found guilty of crimes against humanity and told by the chief judge he would be hanged.